binary-com/daily-report/_posts/en/2017-02-21-Euro-Slips-Again.md

 Elsewhere, the US dollar index is on the rise, with the main dollar pairs stuck in a tight range these last few weeks.

-The yen pairs look set to rise for the second day in a row, with the USD/JPY up, but the AUD/ JPY struggling.
+The yen pairs look set to rise for the second day in a row, with the USD/JPY up, but the AUD/JPY struggling.

 ## Coming up today